AVSystem/developer-zone/docs/Device_tests/Using_API_Jenkins_integration.md

 ### Set up standard pipeline

-1. Upload a file with python script used to run test cases to your project repository:
+1. Upload a file with python script used to run tests to your project repository:
     - Edit the following python script where required to adjust it to your environment (remember to select the appropriate tab with script depending on whether you want to run your tests on a single device or a device group).
     === "Device"
           ``` python